TWO cycle lanes could be installed under Oxford’s Botley Road railway bridge to make it safer for people on two wheels.

 Cyclists and pedestrians had mixed views about the plans.

 John Gardner, 46, a university professor, of Bridge Street, Oxford, said: "This is an absolute disaster area for cyclists.
-It is not safe enough to cycle through so we get off our bikes and stay on the other side."
+It is not safe enough to cycle through so we get off our bikes and stay on

 Sarah Lidwell, 33, a business owner, of Barrett Street, Oxford, said: "I think it is a good idea.
 At the moment it is murderous to go under there but there isn’t really space for a cycle lane."